 Young Onset Parkinson's Disease (YOPD): Triangle YOPD Connections

 People with YOPD and their carepartners are invited to participate in conversations and support focusing on parenting, careers, relationships and other topics unique to this community.
-The group will be held monthly on the 1st Wednesday of each month from 7-8:30 p.m.
-It will be virtual for now, with the hope to return to in person soon!
+This virtual group will be held monthly on the 1st Wednesday of each month from 7-8:30 p.m.
 For more information or to find out if this group is a good fit for you, please contact Allison Allen, LCSW (allison.m.allen@duke.edu) or Anne Kosem, LCSW (anne.kosem@duke.edu) or (919) 681-2656.
-Download a flyer for this program here.

 The Loud Crowd (Speech and Communication Group for People with Parkinson's Disease)